-The Group's assets and liabilities that are exposed to foreign currency exchange rate risk are primarily denominated in U.S. dollars and Euros.
-To partially offset the Group's risk of any depreciation of the Brazilian real against the U.S. dollar and Euro, from time to time the Group may enter into derivative contracts.
+The Group from time to may enter into derivatives contracts in order to offset foreign currency exchange rate risk which arise from assets and liabilities that are primarily denominated in U.S. dollars and Euros.
 The Group's foreign currency exposure gives rise to minimum market risks associated with exchange rate movements.

 As the Group's borrowings are denominated in Brazilian reais, there is no significant exposure to currency risk.
-Other liabilities denominated in U.S. dollars are related to other accounts payable by subsidiaries located in the United States.
+Other liabilities denominated in U.S. dollars are related to other accounts payable by subsidiaries located in the United States, but without significant exchange risk.